Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Comprehensive Study of Hyperparameters in Prior Work

 During the data curation process, we observed that verifying specific hyperparameter tuning details can be non-trivial in some cases.
 The difficulty arises from discrepancies between paper versions (e.g., ablation studies on hyperparameters added to the Appendix post-publication), incomplete descriptions of experimental setups, or underspecified hyperparameter settings.
 Additionally, we frequently observed papers performing hyperparameter tuning only on smaller encoder-only LLMs (e.g., RoBERTa~\cite{liu2019roberta}).
 In strict adherence to our inclusion criteria, we do not categorize these instances as tuned.
+Moreover, we observed that many prior LoRA studies that did involve hyperparameter tuning reported only the final optimal performance, leaving unclear whether the adopted search ranges covered the optimal configurations for each method.
 While these ambiguities complicate binary categorization, we have made every effort to ensure accuracy.
 We emphasize that the statistics is curated solely to present the current state of hyperparameter tuning practices in LoRA PEFT research, and we welcome future contributions or corrections to further refine this collection.